robotics-88/open-drone-docs/docs/setup/drones/support.md

 # Useful Support Software
 These are support libraries we run on IRL drones to make life easier.
-E.g., simplify ssh, file access, video streaming, etc.
+E.g., simplify ssh, file access, video streaming, etc. Note that all of these are set up by default if you use the [quickstart](../../quickstart.md) script.
+If instead you want to manually install them, instructions follow.

 ## mDNS
-For convenience.
 This will make it so on any connected network, your drone hostname shows up as `drone.local` instead of requiring a specific IP.
 ```
 sudo apt update
 sudo apt install avahi-daemon avahi-utils